lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 #### Rules

 1. It **MUST** have `lem`.
-  * The `lem` must be present because a processor might render one of the readings in an `app` as the printed text.
 2. `lem` **MUST** be an empty node.
-  * If `lem` is empty it should have an `@n="suggested-lemma-value"` attribute, the value of which should normally be the word to appear in the critical text that immediately proceeds the `app`.
-(This value makes it considerably easier for processors to find a suitable lemma for a print apparatus.)
+  * As stated above in the general rules, when a `lem` is empty it should have an `@n="suggested-lemma-value"` attribute, the value of which should be the word to appear in the critical text that immediately proceeds the `app`.
 3. `lem` **MAY** have `@wit` or `@source` attribute.
 4. `rdg` **MUST** have `@wit` or `@source`.
 5. `rdg` **MUST** have `@type=present`.